How Does YVEA Prioritize Vegetation Management Projects

 When our customers call us about a vegetation issue, we create a service order and prioritize the call based on circumstance.
-Anything that is burning, contacting the lines or creating an imminent hazard will be moved to the top of our priority list, other service orders will be folded into our regular vegetation management schedule.
+Anything that is burning, contacting the lines, or creating an imminent hazard will be moved to the top of our priority list, other service orders will be folded into our regular vegetation management schedule.

 Regularly Scheduled Vegetation Management

 If members and vegetation management crews work together to keep the right-of-way clear, vegetation management crews generally only have to visit a property once every five years for treatments and side trims.
-Faster growing trees due to a high-moisture season could potentially shorten this cycle.
+Faster-growing trees due to a high-moisture season could potentially shorten this cycle.
 If YVEA crews have problems accessing a property for trimming this may require a revisit, which causes delays in the vegetation management schedule, impacting the entire community.

 Balancing emergency vegetation management with a planned vegetation management schedule takes a lot of finesse on the part of the YVEA scheduling team.
-Notifying YVEA of problematic vegetation on your property and otherwise keeping our right-of-way clear can help YVEA address all vegetation with the potential to impact power supply in a timely manner.
+Notifying YVEA of problematic vegetation on your property and otherwise keeping our right-of-way clear can help YVEA address all vegetation with the potential to impact the power supply in a timely manner.